 - Trigger actions (like alarms, on-screen alerts, email alerts and more) when certain transaction criteria are met, using ACC rules.

-Avigilon cameras are built ready-to-integrate with third-party video management systems through broadly supported, open ONVIF protocols including Profile S, Profile T and ONVIF compliant extensions.
-This enables video surveillance interactions such as video streaming, two-way audio, digital I/O, motion detection, motion configuration, video analytics and events.
+Avigilon cameras are built ready-to-integrate with third-party video management systems through broadly supported, open ONVIF protocols including Profile S, Profile T, Profile G and ONVIF compliant extensions.
+This enables video security interactions such as video streaming, two-way audio, digital I/O, motion detection, motion configuration, edge storage and retrieval, and video analytics and events.

 The Access Control Manager (ACM) system supports open-field hardware from various leading manufacturers, such as Mercury Security and HID GlobalTM.
 Coupled with our retrofit programs, this enables you to leverage past hardware installations, so your legacy investments won’t go to waste.
 The ACMTM system supports integrations with a wide range of software and hardware solutions for enhanced system capabilities, and Avigilon Technology Partners can also develop their own integrations using a set of easy-to-use tools: